Vaccitech, startup behind Oxford COVID-19 vaccine tech, falls 20% in Nasdaq debut

-TechnologyVaccitech, startup behind Oxford COVID-19 vaccine tech, falls 20% in Nasdaq debut

-American depositary shares of Vaccitech fell nearly 20% in their Nasdaq debut on Friday, giving the co-inventor of the COVID-19 vaccine developed by AstraZeneca Plc (AZN.L) and Oxford University a market value of about $464 million.
+(Reuters) -American depositary shares of Vaccitech fell nearly 20% in their Nasdaq debut on Friday, giving the co-inventor of the COVID-19 vaccine developed by AstraZeneca Plc and Oxford University a market value of about $464 million.

 The biotech firm’s shares opened at $13.62, below the initial public offering (IPO) price of $17 apiece for 6.5 million of its American depositary shares.